 PSGH’s “Indigenous Female Employee of the Year” Award was established to recognise the contribution made by Aboriginal and Torres Strait Islander women to the success of their businesses and organisations.
 Judging criteria include: contribution to the nominee’s organisation; contribution to Indigenous and/or women’s issues; and quality of education/development proposal.
-The award is open to all member organisations of Supply Nation.

 We thank all of our participants this year, including judges, nominees, their companies, and guests.
 We also thank Supply Nation for their support of Indigenous business.